Day One: Reggio Emilia

 Wine and Balsamic Vinegar Tasting Tour

-Guided tour of Venturini Baldini, local wine and balsamic vinegar producer including an ancient vinegar cellar with tasting of wines and vinegar.
+Guided tour of Venturini Baldini, a local wine and balsamic vinegar producer including an ancient vinegar cellar with tasting of wines and vinegars.
 This agricultural estate was founded in 1976 and is located in the province of Reggio Emilia

-The producers of balsamic vinegar in this region have a clear advantage because the weather and soil of this area are optimal for the production of wine or vinegar.
+The producers of balsamic vinegar in this region have a clear advantage because the weather and soil of this area are optimal for the production of wine of vinegar.

 After touring the facilities, we participated in a session of harvesting grapes.
 It was super fun, it was incredible to see how bountiful the harvest was, we each quickly filled up our individual baskets!